‘Doctor Who’: Complete Remake Announced For Lost Episode ‘Mission To The Unknown’

 “The sets are built, the costumes made, the 3-day multi-camera shoot begins this morning at 8:30 a.m.
 It is hoped the BBC will release it on DVD.
 This is serious painstaking work.”

 “Mission to the Unknown” was an episode of Doctor Who which was broadcast in 1965.
 Designed as a standalone episode, none of the regular cast was optioned in this piece.
-As the Lancashire Post points out, the episode was originally designed to help give the regular cast of Doctor Who at that time, an extended break between filming.
-So, William Hartnell as the Doctor was not included in this episode, neither were his companions at the time, Vicki (Maureen O’Brien) and Steven Taylor (Peter Purves).
+As the Lancashire Post points out, the episode was originally designed to help give the regular cast of Doctor Who at that time an extended break between filming.
+So, William Hartnell as the Doctor was not included in this episode, and neither were his companions at the time, Vicki (Maureen O’Brien) and Steven Taylor (Peter Purves).
 In fact, not even the TARDIS was present for this episode.

-Purves also included some pictures from his time on set who filming the lost Doctor Who episode.
+Purves also included some pictures from his time on set when filming the lost Doctor Who episode.

 OMG – all set to shoot.
 It looks brilliant pic.twitter.com/VIukmpTQpG